nervosnetwork/rfcs/rfcs/0000-sudt-info/0000-sudt info.md

 The following rules should be met in a Sudt Info Cell (typescript):

+- **Rule 1:** validate the format of info cell data.
-- **Rule 1:** In this transaction, at least one sudt cell must exist in the output cell, and the hash of its typescript matches the args of Info_cell.
+- **Rule 2:** In this transaction, at least one sudt cell must exist in the output cell, and the hash of its typescript matches the args of Info_cell.
-- **Rule 2:** In this transaction, at least one cell must exist in the input cell, and its lockscript is the owner lockscript of sudt.
+- **Rule 3:** In this transaction, at least one cell must exist in the input cell, and its lockscript is the owner lockscript of sudt.
-- **Rule 3:** the lockscript of info_cell should be set to deadlock by default, in some cases, developers can choose other lockscript.
+- **Rule 4:** the lockscript of info_cell should be set to deadlock by default, in some cases, developers can choose other lockscript.
-- **Rule 4:** If there are multiple Info_cells, choose the info_cell with the smallest block height at the time of generation.
+- **Rule 5:** If there are multiple Info_cells, choose the info_cell with the smallest block height at the time of generation.
 If it is at the same block height, choose the info_cell with the smallest transaction index.
 The same transaction cannot generate two info_cells.

 ### 3.2.
 For Script-drive sudt